vitalets/playwright-bdd/docs/getting-started/write-first-test.md

-# Getting started

-> You can clone [playwright-bdd-example](https://github.com/vitalets/playwright-bdd-example) to get ready-to-use project on your machine and quickly check how it works
+# Write first BDD test

+Follow the steps below to create and run first BDD test with `playwright-bdd`.

-> In this guide we use JavaScript for simplicity, but you can use TypeScript as well
+?> In this guide we use JavaScript for simplicity, but you can use TypeScript as well

-Follow the steps below to setup `playwright-bdd` project.

 1. Create the following `playwright.config.js` in the project root:
    ```js